What is Product Management?

 Central Point of Communication

-One way to think about it is that Product Management is in contact with all company departments, as shown here, as well as external entities such as customers, press, analysts, and partners.
-Although each of the other groups understands its role in making the company successful, Product Management is the only group that has a holistic point of view and understands how all the pieces fit together to bring great products to market.
+Think about it this way: Product Management is in contact with all company departments—as shown above—as well as external entities such as customers, press, analysts, and partners.
+Although each of the other groups understands its roles in making the company successful, Product Management is the only group that has a holistic point of view and understands how all the pieces fit together to bring great products to market.

 Watching the Whole Product

-Product Management focuses on not only the product’s features and benefits, the role expands to look at how product value is understood by the customer.
+Product Management focuses on not only the product’s features and benefits, but the role expands to look at how the customer understands product value.
 This includes how a product is sold, supported, financed, and anything else that the customer could consider as part of the product.
 While driving delivery of the “Whole Product” is not strictly identified as a Product Management job description, wise Product Managers reach beyond their official responsibilities to make sure that a customer’s needs are met through all departments in the company.